hackclub/sprig/docs/SOURCING.md

 ## Controls

 Sprig’s control interface consists of eight twelve-millimeter through-hole tactile switches.
 We got them from [Adafruit](https://www.adafruit.com/product/1119).
-We’ve also played around.
+We also played around with smaller buttons and surface mount buttons.

 Our first prototype used [six-millimeter surface mount soft switches](https://www.adafruit.com/product/3983) which we couldn’t find much stock of.
 During PCB assembly, the parts must be on an entire reel, and Adafruit cut theirs in strips of 10, and we couldn’t find enough - most people had maybe only a few hundred.
 They also weren’t too sensitive and you had to press all the way down to register a press.